 Complexity is the coward's way out

-Loyalty programs are supposed to offer “feel-good” rewards that solidify the emotional bond between customers and companies.
-Yet, all too often the complexity of the program feels more like bondage than bonding.
-Companies who allow their loyalty programs to become too complicated to use, or too confusing to understand, are turning a positive opportunity into fodder for complaint and dissatisfaction.
+Loyalty programs are supposed to offer "feel-good" rewards that solidify the emotional bond between customers and companies.
+However, all too often, the complexity of the program feels more like bondage than bonding.
+Companies who allow their loyalty programs to become too complicated to use, or too confusing to understand, are turning a real opportunity into fodder for complaint and dissatisfaction.

-A recent NY Times article pointed out the convoluted rules of frequent flier programs and variety of formulas to compute them suggesting that qualifying for tiered status levels required a “Ph.D.”
+A recent NY Times article pointed out the convoluted rules of frequent flier programs and a variety of formulas to compute them, suggesting that qualifying for tiered status levels required a "Ph.D."

 However, airlines are not the only offenders.

-Since every coffee chain, hotel, credit card, office supply, hardware store, clothing retailer, pharmacy, rental car company and restaurant has a loyalty program, even an advanced degree would not be sufficient.
-Who has the time or the inclination to learn twenty schemes?
+Since every coffee chain, hotel, credit card, office supply, hardware store, clothing retailer, pharmacy, rental car company, and restaurant has a loyalty program, and even an advanced degree would not be sufficient.
+Who has the time or inclination to learn twenty schemes?

-“Hassle” is not the descriptor that should be attached to a loyalty program.
-Hassle means a company is viewed as inconsiderate, inconvenient and impenetrable.
+"Hassle" is not the descriptor that should be attached to a loyalty program.
+Hassle means a company seems as inconsiderate, inconvenient, and impenetrable.
 None of these feelings makes you want to stick with a company and buy more of their brands.

 "We [the Company] could:

 · Change the number of points required to get rewards;

 · Impose caps and fees on earning and using points;